-Professor Paddy Nixon is Vice-Chancellor and President of Ulster University.
+Professor Paul Bartholomew is Interim Vice-Chancellor at Ulster University.